BETA PHOTO: The Needle, west face, from the top of the Prow. ...

 Continue down and east-ish on very easy ledges staying within 20 feet or so of the now well-formed ridge.
 Within minutes you will reach a minor saddle between the main summit block and a small rock tower to the east (50 feet tall?).
 Locate a ramp down below on the south side of this saddle.
 Down climb ~20 feet to the ramp.
 From there, it's another 20 easy feet or so to a tree with rap slings/rings.

 There are two relatively short raps, both from trees, with a short scramble between them.
 However, if you continue on rappel from the first rap tree to the second then you may want to knot the ends of a 60 meter rope.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for The Needle:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for The Needle:

 Featured Route For The Needle

 Southwest Ridge 5.8 5b 16 VI- 15 HVS 4c